zbrozek/solarcar-batterypack/README.md

 - Ability to buy things from typical online vendors with a credit card (everything else)
 - Ability to fixture an assembly and use epoxy to put it together
 - Cell spot welding
-- 3D printing in appropriate materials, primariliy PC FR and PA6-GF
+- 3D printing in appropriate materials, primarily PC FR.
 - Routing / milling of large sandwich panels
 - Standard and long reach Torx drivers

+## What are current versions?
+I really need to use the GitHub release feature to make cohesive bundles of buildable artifacts.
+Until then, if you're building _right now_:
+- The mechanical design is up-to-date.
+If there's a file missing, please file an issue.
+- bms_afe-1_1
+- Don't build any bms_afe_tester for now.
+That design is getting overhauled.
+- bms_mainboard-1_0 (1.1 is coming end of August 2026)
+- bms_fan_breakout-1_0